PTAnywhere/ptAnywhere-installation/README.md

 ## Acknowledgements

-This installation scripts were made as part of the [FORGE project](http://ict-forge.eu/).
+These installation scripts were made as part of the [FORGE project](http://ict-forge.eu/).